Understanding parton evolution in matter from renormalization group analysis: Renormalization group analysis

-where we have used the expression for $M_{qq}^{(0)}$, while the NLO renormalization factor $M_{qq}^{(1)}$ will be determined after we identify the relevant poles.
-To do that, we note that $P_{ij}^{(1)}(x)$ in Eq.~(\ref{eq:collinear-pm}) contain additional $[x(1-x)]^{-1-2\epsilon}$ divergences as compared to the vacuum splitting functions, which do not cancel among real and virtual corrections in Eq.~(\ref{eq:naive-nlo}).
-These extra divergences at $x=0,1$ are consequences of dropping all screening effect in the collinear sector from power counting.
-If we take the $q\rightarrow q$ channel as an example (details for other channels can be found in the supplementary material), we can isolate these divergences, including the multiplicative $(1-x)^{-1}$ contribution from the vacuum $P_{qq}(x)$, using the following decomposition for any well-behaved function $G(x)$,
+where we have used the tree level $M_{qq}^{(0)}$, while the NLO counter term $M_{qq}^{(1)}$ will be determined after we identify the $1/\epsilon$ poles of the first term.
+To achieve this, we note that $P_{ij}^{(1)}(x)$ in Eq.~(\ref{eq:collinear-pm-s}) contain additional $[x(1-x)]^{-1-2\epsilon}$ divergences as compared to the vacuum splitting functions, which do not cancel among real and virtual corrections in Eq.~(\ref{eq:naive-nlo}).
+Taking the $q\rightarrow q$ channel as an example, we can isolate these $x=0,1$ divergences, including the multiplicative $(1-x)^{-1}$ contribution from the vacuum $P_{qq}(x)$, and separate the resulting $1/\epsilon$ poles in convolution with any well-behaved function $G(x)$, using the following decomposition